ssfivy/learning/qemu/tpm/README.md

 - swtpm prebuilt ppa: https://launchpad.net/ubuntu/+ppas?name_filter=swtpm

-I seem to get stuck on "Booting from hard disk" stage.
-Either I have a bad image or ubuntu 18.04 is missing some support for my ryzen cpu.
+I seem to get stuck on "Booting from hard disk" stage when using the ubuntu cloud image.

+I can get swtpm working using qemu and kvm when using an ubuntu server installer iso.